Controlling T1 Diabetes

 I am not a medical professional and should not be taken as such.
 I am only speaking from personal experience.
 Talk to your doctor about any health concerns you may have regarding your diabetes.

-Want to dress up your CGM?
+Want to dress up your CGM or insulin pump?
 Check out this awesome shop located in Canada.
-Don’t worry you can order everything online.
+Don’t worry, you can order everything online from anywhere in the world with their world-wide shipping.